Things to do in Florence

 Day trip to Siena

 The city of Siena lies in central Tuscany, among the rolling hills and surrounded by river valleys.
-A mere 2-hour car journey from Florence will bring you to this city, where culture and heritage have been preserved in a modern artistic setting.
+A mere two-hour car journey from Florence will bring you to this city, where culture and heritage have been preserved in a modern artistic setting.
 Florence basks in its grandeur, while the city of Siena was made for strolling and admiring the essence of Italy.

 March Timings

-The tour starts at 8:00 AM
+The tour begins at 7:45 AM

 53100, Province of Siena